-During the 13 weeks ended May 1, 2021, the Company did not issue any nonvested performance-based stock awards.
+During the 13 and 26 weeks ended July 31, 2021, the Company did not issue any nonvested performance-based stock awards.

-During the 13 weeks ended May 2, 2020, the Company issued 198 nonvested performance-based stock awards to employees at a weighted average grant date fair value of \$5.63 per share.
+During the 13 weeks ended August 1, 2020, the Company did not issue any nonvested performance-based stock awards.
+During the 26 weeks ended August 1, 2020, the Company issued 206 nonvested performance-based stock awards to employees at a weighted average grant date fair value of \$5.95 per share.
 The nonvested performance-based stock awards issued to employees vest in full on the third anniversary of the grant date.
-The number of shares issued is contingent on management achieving fiscal year 2020, 2021, and 2022 performance targets for total revenue growth and adjusted EPS.
+The number of shares issuable is contingent on management achieving fiscal year 2020, 2021, and 2022 performance targets or total revenue growth and adjusted EPS.
 If minimum threshold performance targets are not achieved, no shares will vest.
-Based on the performance conditions met for fiscal year 2020, 396 shares were issued, which was the maximum number of shares subject to the award.
-Vesting of the shares earned are subject to the employees' continued employment with the Company.
+Based on the performance conditions met for fiscal year 2020, 412 shares were issued, which was the maximum number of shares subject to the award.
+Vesting of the shares issued is subject to the employees' continued employment with the Company.